dougwilson/nodejs-depd/Readme.md

 The value is a list of comma-separated namespaces.
 To suppress every warning across all namespaces, use the value `*` for a namespace.

+Providing the argument `--no-deprecation` to the `node` executable will suppress all deprecations.

 **NOTE** This will not suppress the deperecations given to any "deprecation" event listeners, just the output to STDERR.